ZZROTDesign/docker-clean/README.md

   Default without arguments deletes stopped containers, dangling volumes, and untagged images.

-    Options:

-    -h or --help        Opens this help menu
-    -v or --version     Prints the current docker-clean version
+     "Additional Flag options:"

+     -n   or --dry-run    Adding this additional flag will list items to be removed without executing any stopping or removing commands"

+     -s   or --stop       Stops all running containers

+    -c   or --containers  Removes all stopped containers

+    -i   or --images      Removes all untagged images

-    -a or --all         Stops and removes all Containers, Images, and Restarts docker -c or --containers  Stops and removes Stopped and Running Containers -net or --networks  Removes all empty Networks
+    -net or --networks    Removes all empty Networks (all network cleans are only empty)

+     -r   or --restart     Restarts the docker machine/daemon

+     -d   or --created     By default, CREATED containers are set to be removed.
+Adding this flag will ensure that all created containers are not cleaned

+     -t   or --tagged      Removes all tagged images

-    -i or --images      Stops and removes all Containers and Images -s or --stop        Stops all running Containers
+     -a   or --all         Stops and removes all Containers, Images, AND Restarts docker

      -l   or --log         Adding this as an additional flag will list all image, volume, and container deleting output

-    -n or --dry-run     Dry run, added at the end to run each command and see the results without removing or stopping anything.

 ## Contributing to Docker-Clean